Curaçao: Country and Foreign Investment

 Entry and Residence

-Nationals of Belgium, Germany, Luxembourg and the Netherlands can enter using national identity cards; nationals of the US can enter with voter registration cards or birth certificate; nationals of Canada with birth certificates or proof of citizenship; nationals of Brazil, Venezuela, Mexico, San Marino and Trinidad & Tabago can enter with national identity cards.
+Nationals of the Netherlands, Belgium, Brazil, Germany and Luxembourg, Mexico, San Marino, Trinidad & Tobago and Venezuela can enter Curaçao with a national identity card.
+US nationals can enter with voter registration cards or a birth certificate and Canadians with birth certificates or proof of citizenship.
 All other nationals need passports.

-Entry for tourist purposes does not require a visa, except for nationals of most former Eastern bloc countries, China, Cuba, Dominican Republic, Haiti, North Korea, Libya, Cambodia and Vietnam.
-Tourist entry is for 14 days, and another 14 days on local application, except for Belgium, the Netherlands, Germany, Luxembourg, the UK, the US, Spain and a number of South American, African and other countries, for whom it is 90 days (and another 90 days on local application).
+Tourists do not require a visa to enter Curaçao except for nationals of most Eastern European countries, China, Cuba, Dominican Republic, Haiti, North Korea, Libya, Cambodia and Vietnam.
+Tourist entry is for 14 days, and another 14 days on local application, except for tourists from Belgium, the Netherlands, Germany, Luxembourg, the UK, the US, Spain and a number of South American, African and other countries, for whom it is 90 days (and another 90 days on local application).

-Longer stay, for work or residence, requires residence and/or work permits, unless you are Antillean, or already a long-time resident (more than 10 years).
-Residence permits have to be applied for in person at the Governor's offices; a good deal of personal, medical and financial information and documentation is required.
+Longer stay, for work or residence, requires residence and/or work permits, unless you are from the former Netherlands Antilles or already a long-time resident (more than 10 years).
+Residence permits have to be applied for in person at the governor's offices; a good deal of personal, medical and financial information and documentation is required.
 Work permits have to be applied for by employers, after advertising a position in local newspapers and failing to fill it.